Unification of the UN Convention on the Rights of the Child & the UN 2030 Agenda 70/1 for Sustainable Development

 This pioneering and historic resolution recognizing the link between animal welfare, environment, and sustainable development, was adopted with the overwhelming support of all Member States, at UNEA 5.2

 This resolution matters.
 The UN 2030 Agenda for Sustainable Development Agenda set out in UN General Assembly Resolution 70/1 envisaged a world in which “humanity lives in harmony with nature and in which wildlife and other living species are protected”.

 UN 2030 Agenda statements mirror closely what the UN Committee on the |Rights of the Child has already said.

 2030 Agenda Introduction Point 8

 We envisage a world of universal respect for human rights and human dignity, the rule of law, justice, equality and non-discrimination.
 A world which invests in its children and in which every child grows up free from violence and exploitation.

-The UNCRC have said witnessing societal and government violence towards stray dogs has a harmful affect on the child and is against their rights.
+The UNCRC have said witnessing 'societal violence against animals' has a harmful affect on the child and is against their rights.

 2030 Agenda Introduction Point 9